 Where the offer of places to the applicants in any of the categories listed above would exceed the number of places available, the places up to the admission number will be offered to those living nearest to the school as measured in a straight line from the applicant's home address point to the school address point using a computerised mapping system.
 The measurement will be conducted by the Local Authority (LA).
-In the event of distances being the same for two or more children where this would determine the last place to be allocated, the choice will be made by lottery in the presence of the Governors; in the presence of an independent witness.
+The tie breaker to decide between two applications that cannot otherwise be separated is children whose home address is closest to the school, measured in a straight line from the Ordnance Survey address point of the child's home to the Ordnance Survey address point of the school, calculated using the Haringey computerised mapping system.
+The tiebreak for two or more applications whose home address is exactly the same distance from the school (and who are not from multiple births) will be random allocation using the Haringey computerised system.
+In the event of distances being the same for two or more children where this would determine the last place to be allocated, random allocation will be carried out by the local authority's computerised allocation system.

-Application Procedure for 2019 - 2020
+Application Procedure for 2021 - 2022

 To apply for a place at this school in the normal admission round, you must complete an online application form from your local authority (paper forms are also available on request.)
-You should also complete the School's Supplementary Information Form (SIF).
+If you are applying under criteria 2, 3, 4 or 6 you should also complete the School's Supplementary

+Information Form (SIF).
 Whilst this is not compulsory, the information on the SIF enables the Governing Body to assess your application fully against the School's criteria in the event of oversubscription.
 Please return the SIF (in person or by post) to the school, together with all other relevant paperwork required for your application.
-If you do not complete both of the forms described above and return them by 15th January 2019, the Governing Body will be obliged to consider your application against the oversubscription criteria and your child will be ranked under the lowest criterion.
-It is very unlikely that your child will be offered a place if a SIF is not supplied.
+If you do not complete both of the forms described above and return them by 15th January 2021, the Governing Body will have to consider your application using only the information on the documents supplied.
+If you don't supply a SIF your child may be placed in a lower category because of lack of information and you may not be offered a place.

-You will be advised of the outcome of your application, on or about Monday 16th April 2019.
+You will be advised of the outcome of your application, on or about 16th April 2021.
 This information will also be available on line for those who have submitted an online application.
 Parents should accept or decline the place as soon as possible.
 If you are unsuccessful (unless your child was offered a place at a school you ranked higher) you will be informed of the reasons, related to the oversubscription criteria listed above and you will have right of appeal to an independent appeal panel.
 Should you wish to appeal please contact the school as soon as possible for an appeal form on which you must list your reasons for making an appeal.
-Appeals should be submitted to the school in writing by Friday $24{th}$ May 2019.
+Appeals should be submitted to the school in writing by Friday 21st May 2021.